-I grew up in the small town of Mystic, CT and moved to the San Francisco Bay Area after I finished my B.A. in Sociology at Vassar College in 1991.
-In 1993, I was certified as a yoga instructor, and in 1994 I received an M.A. in Creation Spirituality from the Institute in Culture and Creation Spirituality at Holy Names College.
-Before starting Big Vision Consulting, I worked for nonprofits and socially responsible businesses like Mother Jones Magazine, Odwalla, and Streetside Stories.
+I grew up in the small town of Mystic, CT and moved to the San Francisco Bay Area after I finished my BA in Sociology at Vassar College in 1991.
+In 1993, I was certified as a yoga instructor and in 1994 I received an MA in Creation Spirituality from the Institute in Culture and Creation Spirituality at Holy Names College where I wrote my thesis on art as meditation.

 I live in Oakland, CA with my husband, Adriano Bravo, who is an on location sound mixer.
 We have one cat, Dora, who thinks she is a dog.